Interview with John Green

 GT: Tell me the story, come on, from the beginning!

-JG: All the gunners had a big empty jam tin from the mess to use as their pee bucket cause we couldn’t get out our turrets to use the Elsan and this particular night I filled it up and I thought well what am I going to do?
+JG: All the gunners had a big empty jam tin from the mess to use as their pee bucket ‘cause we couldn’t get out our turrets to use the Elsan and this particular night I filled it up and I thought well what am I going to do?
 Am I going to empty on the floor, which it can go out through the bottom of the turret.
 I thought well, if I do that, the ground crew won’t be very happy that they’ve got to wash that out, and I slid the window at the side of me, in the turret.

 GT: And what height would you have been at?

 JG: Probably around eighteen thousand feet, I slid that open, and emptied the jam tin out.
-Within one second it had all gone round, straight back through the front of the turret – cause we had no windows, we took ‘em all out – all over me.
-We had no windows in our turrets, all the gunners took their windows out in front of ‘em, just had the guns there.
+Within one second it had all gone round, straight back through the front of the turret – ‘cause we had no windows, we took ‘em all out – all over me.
+We had no windows in our turrets, all the gunners took all their windows out in front of ‘em, just had the guns there.

 GT: So that would have been minus twenty, minus forty, is it?

-JG: Sometimes it were really cold.
+JG: Sometimes it was really cold.
 We were cold, the rest of the crew were bloody ‘ot!.
 But the two gunners were nearly always cold.
 We had electric heated suits in the end, and I was colder still.
 Course when I told ‘em I looked like a bloody ice block, all they done was laugh.
 So did all at the station.

 GT: So it all came back at you.